matejak/argbash/doc/index.rst

   * Argbash: We handle the boolean options better.

 * Bash --- ``shflags``: The Bash framework for argument parsing: https://github.com/kward/shflags
   * Pros: It works great on Linux.
   * Cons: Doesn't work with Windows Bash, doesn't support long options on OSX.
   * Argbash: We work the same on all platforms that have ``bash``.

+* ``getopt``: Eternal utility for parsing command-line.
+  This is what powers ``shflags``.
+  * Pros: The GNU version can work with long and short optional arguments.
+  * Cons: Its use is `discouraged <http://bash.cumulonim.biz/BashFAQ(2f)035.html#getopts>`_ --- it seems to have some issues, you still need to deal with positional arguments by other means.

+* ``getopts``: Bash builtin for parsing command-line.
+  * Pros: Being included with Bash, it behaves the same on all platforms.
+  * Cons: Supports only short optional arguments.